-If the cost of child care is too high for you to be able to afford it, you may find that you are eligible for the BC Child Care Subsidy.
-If your child has special needs, you may also be eligible for the Special Needs Supplement, which will make sure that extra resources are available to give your child the support he or she needs.
+If the cost of child care is too high, you may be eligible for the BC Child Care Subsidy.
+If your child has special needs, you may also be eligible for the Special Needs Supplement.
+This ensures that extra resources are available to support your child.

 Some infants and toddlers have a hard time adjusting to child care.
 These tips may help make the transition easier:

-• Give yourself extra time to stay with your child and the caregiver on the first day to help make the transition.
+- Give yourself extra time to stay with your child and caregiver on the first day.
+This will help make the transition.

-• Let your toddler bring a comfort item like a blanket or stuffed animal (if the child care is outside of the home).
+- Let your toddler bring a comfort item like a blanket or stuffed animal.

-There are things you can do to help prevent your child from getting sick if they’re in a group child care program.
+You can help prevent your child from getting sick if they’re in a group child care program.
 You can also check out Sneezes and Disease, VCH’s online resource for preventing and treating common illness in toddlers.